 Leslie Eaton and Nicole Plymesser Nelson

 Each has a distinct role and way for you to interact with the weekly scriptures.

 Meet the Writers

 Leslie will lead you through the reading and study of the weekly lessons.
-She has over 20 years as a professional educator.
+She has over 20 years of experience as a professional educator.
 Ten of those years she worked as a reading comprehension specialist.
 Leslie has undergone extensive training in both reading comprehension and effective learning strategies.
 She is now excited to bring these successful strategies to these studies.
 Her goal is to empower people as they seek to experience God’s love on a deeper level.
 She has led various Christian small groups and book studies in and around the Atlanta area for over 5 years.
 Now she is bringing her knowledge of teaching and her love of God’s Word to Bible Stories from the Heart.

 What to expect from Leslie